-We have examined the time-radius profiles of surface water vapour mixing ratio at a given fixed latitude and found that values of near-surface mixing ratio after ~ 10 to 15 hours, typically when deep convective first occurs, are slightly less than those initially in all nine experiments in agreement with the results of Smith et al. (2015a).
+We have examined the radius-time profiles of surface watervapour mixing ratio at a given fixed latitude and found that values of the near-surface mixing ratio after \sim 10-15 h, typically when deep convection first occurs, are slightly less than those initially in all nine experiments, in agreement with the results of Smith et al. (2015a).
 Nevertheless, at a particular latitude, the amount of moisture is still appreciably larger in the calculations with higher SSTs on account of the larger latent heat flux (not shown).
-These higher values of low-level moisture are reflected in larger values of equivalent potential temperature θ_e as indicated in Figure 4.
-This figure shows Hovmöller diagrams of azimuthally-averaged θ_e at a height of 1.1 km for all nine experiments.
-We show here θ_e in preference to mixing ratio because it not only increases monotonically with mixing ratio, but is an approximately conserved quantity both in dry and moist ascent.
-Moreover, its radial distribution as it exits the boundary layer is one important factor affecting the radial distribution of vertical velocity at this level (see e.g. section 6 of Smith et al. 2015b).
+These higher values of low-level moisture are reflected in larger values of equivalent potential temperature (θ_e) , as indicated in Figure 4.
+This figure shows Hovmöller diagrams of azimuthally averaged θ_e at a height of 1.1 km for all nine experiments.
+We show here θ_e in preference to mixing ratio, because it not only increases monotonically with mixing ratio, but is an approximately conserved quantity also, both in dry and moist ascent.
+Moreover, its radial distribution as it exits the boundary layer is one important factor affecting the radial distribution of diabatic heating rate, the other being the radial distribution of vertical velocity at this level (see e.g. section 6 of Smith et al., 2015b).